-I'm Sonya Tomas, that's me in the photo, poised on leaves, having fun, but still wondering what the heck I look like while trying to make this seem oh so natural!
-The irony was not lost on me.
+I'm Sonya Tomas, that's me in the photo, trying to look poised, but still wondering what the heck I look like while trying to make this seem oh so natural!
+The irony isn't lost on me.
 The truth is, I've spent a lot of my life worrying about what people think.
 It's a work in progress, and I know the freedom that comes with caring less and less.

 Life has served me some smackdowns to help me wake up.
 I know what it's like when life doesn't go as planned.
 I've been through a divorce, not accepted what I see in the mirror, and felt the pains of anxiety.
 When I was younger, like many, I wanted to be part of the group and avoid bullying.
 But now, I also know what it's like to restart my life.

 I know what it's like to ignore your own voice, and to disconnect from the intuitive and creative side.
 I also know that taking the steps to reclaim these parts of ourselves makes life come alive.
 As a certified coach, I'm your cheerleader in helping you see that you deserve more.

 I have been fortunate to study and integrate a mix of teachings from universities, coaching programs, and spiritual teachers and mentors.

 Early on, I received an Honours Bachelors of Science in Psychology.
 I followed that with a Master’s in Industrial Relations because my compass was pointing me towards learning more about well-being, and school seemed like the logical next step.
 The pull towards supporting and helping others never left and I wasn’t getting that from my 9 to 5 job, so I became an Adler Trained Coach, where I felt much more in my groove.